Emulating \emph{ab initio} computations of infinite nucleonic matter: Method

 where $e^X = e^{-T'+T}$ and we indicate quantities related to different training points, $\vec\alpha$ and $\vec\alpha'$, by unprimed and primed symbols.
 With Eqs.~(\ref{eq_ME}) and (\ref{eq_norm}) one can easily acquire the ground-state energy for the nuclear matter system by solving a $N_{\rm{sub}} \times N_{\rm{sub}}$ generalized eigenvalue problem.
 Note that the $N_{\rm{sub}}$ subspace vectors should not be linearly dependent as it would induce numerical instability when solving the generalized eigenvalue problem.

 Another important aspect of the \SPCC{} method is the selection of an appropriate set of training points to construct the subspace.
-Recall that our $\Delta$NNLO interaction model has 17 different \LEC[s].
-To ensure that the selected training points will lead to accurate emulators in the relevant parameter domain, we first apply history matching to restrict the \LEC{} ranges, and then use a Latin hypercube design within this domain to generate the training points $\vec{\alpha}_{1},\cdots,\vec{\alpha}_{N_{\rm{sub}}} $.
-This choice assures that the \SPCC{} emulators are created in a domain around the relevant target Hamiltonians.
-More details about the history matching procedure can be found in Sec.~\ref{section:HM}.
-The training points used in this work are shown in Fig. \ref{fig:subspace_vector} and, as can be seen, they still cover a very broad \LEC{} range.
+To ensure that the selected training points will lead to accurate emulators in the relevant parameter domain, we first apply history matching to restrict the LEC ranges.
+Furthermore, to maximize the worth of full computations we select the non-implausible samples with highest likelihood in the final Bayesian analysis as training vectors.
+More details about the history matching and Bayesian analysis can be found in Sec.~\ref{section:HM} and Sec.~\ref{section:Bayesian}.
+The training points used in this work are shown in Fig. \ref{fig:subspace_vector} and, as can be seen, they cover a very broad \LEC{} range.